Retired educator honored for sowing seeds in lives of county’s youth

 Full circle

 Throughout the twists and turns in Hudson’s life, he always made it a goal to make an impact in education.
-The instructor was principal over five schools throughout his career in Indian River County.
+The instructor said he was principal over five schools throughout his career in Indian River County.

 Hudson said he became a principal at Rosewood Elementary School and encountered the same teacher who shamed him when he was a boy for returning to school.
 He handled the interactions with grace.